mjycho/mjycho/README.md

 Hello, I'm Matthew.

-I'm a software engineer living in San Francisco, currently working at Notion.
+I'm a software engineer living in San Francisco, currently working at Notion Labs.

 I'm into movies and pickleball.

+Fight on!